 In every stressful situation, we either have a flight or a fight reaction.
-If we are fliers, we flee, for fear of facing whatever trouble brews ahead.
+If we're fliers, we flee, for fear of facing whatever trouble brews ahead.
 If we are fighters, we stick with it, sometimes becoming combative or defensive.
-Dr. Nadelman says this is an adaptive biological outcome that’s not quite as helpful as it was in caveman days.
+Dr. Nadelman says this is an adaptive biological outcome that's not quite as helpful as it was in caveman days.
 Most of the time, people can find a happy medium between these two extremes and handle anxiety as it comes their way.

-However, when we don’t have a regular schedule for physical activity, our brain releases the stress hormone, cortisol, making it trickier to manage our emotions effectively.
-“Modern-day stressors are usually not transient and increase cortisol in a sustained manner,” she says.
-“This increase in cortisol has neurotoxic effects on the brain, which can damage the hippocampus by decreasing neuropeptide BDNF expression, and lead to depression.”
+However, when we don't have a regular routine of physical activity, our brain releases the stress hormone, cortisol, making it trickier to manage our emotions effectively.
+"Modern-day stressors are usually not transient and increase cortisol in a sustained manner," she says.
+"This increase in cortisol has neurotoxic effects on the brain, which can damage the hippocampus by decreasing neuropeptide BDNF expression, and lead to depression."
 With aerobic exercise, we lower our neuroendocrine reactivity and reduce our biological response to stress, thus naturally feeling calmer and more in control.